openwdl/wdl/SPEC.md

 The inputs for a workflow invocation may be specified as a single JSON object that contains one member for each top-level workflow input.
 The name of the object member is the [fully-qualified name](#fully-qualified-names--namespaced-identifiers) of the input parameter, and the value is the [serialized form](#appendix-a-wdl-value-serialization-and-deserialization) of the WDL value.

-If the WDL implementation supports the [`allow_nested_inputs`](#computing-call-inputs) hint, then task/subworkflow inputs can also be specified in the input JSON.
+If the WDL implementation supports the [`allow_nested_inputs`](#computing-call-inputs) hint, then optional inputs for nested calls can also be specified in the input JSON, provided the call does not already specify a value for the input.
+Nested inputs are referenced using the name of the `call`, which may be different from the name of the task or subworkflow (i.e., if is imported or called with an alias).
+When a `call` appears within a `scatter`, setting the value of an input applies to every instance of the call.

 Here is an example JSON input file for a workflow `wf`: